PLANT BIOLOGY MODULE

 In itinere test

-It is proposed at the end of each of the 2 modules of the course.
-The test relating to the Plant Biology program during the period of interruption of the teaching activity (generally at the end of April), the test relating to the Pharmaceutical Botany program at mid-June.
+They are proposed at the end of each of the 2 modules of the course.
+The test relating to the Plant Biology program is scheduled during the period of teaching interruption (generally at the end of April), the test relating to the Pharmaceutical Botany program is scheduled at mid-June.

-This is a written test consisting of 30 multiple choice questions (4 answers are proposed), the first concerning the Plant Biology program, the second the Pharmaceutical Botany program.
+These are written tests consisting of 30 multiple-choice questions each (4 answers are proposed): the first in itinere test concerns the Plant Biology program, the second in itinere test concerns the Pharmaceutical Botany program.

 The outcome of the first in itinere test is communicated directly by the teacher.
 Upon passing the second in itinere test, the overall result of the exam is recorded given by the average of the outcomes of the two in itinere tests.